 5. Hold Your Breath Throughout the Squat.
 Holding your breath is going to help you stay tight.
 If you make the mistake of exhaling at the bottom, you can count on heavy weight making you collapse.
 Hope you have those pins in.

 6. Go Parallel…or Past.
-If you are like most girls, you’re squatting for a better butt.
-But those glutes aren’t fully activated until you hit parallel.
+Remember, those glutes aren’t fully activated until you hit parallel.
 Until then, it’s all quads.
-So unless you want bug thighs and a flat butt, squat low.
 Keep in mind, you may have to lift lighter than you think to get full range of motion.

 7. Push Through Your Heels.
 It’s easy to move to the balls of your foot at the bottom of a heavy squat.
 Don’t let it happen, as it will throw you all out of whack.
 Concentrate on going down, sticking your butt out, and pushing up with your heels.
 Getting some flat barefoot shoes will help with this, as regular running shoes have padded heels and force you to push forward.